tobinus/OTD-semantic-framework/README.md

 process survives if your SSH connection ends).

-### Run search
+### Create Configuration

-First, you must create a Configuration to be used by the search engine.
+Before you can search, you must create a Configuration to be used by the search engine.
 Ensure that the correct graphs will be chosen by running:

 `python dataontosearch.py configuration create <LABEL NAME> --preview`